ifwe/open-source-handbook/starter_box/TOS.md

 ### Other Licenses/Terms.

-The Projects are governed by their own terms regarding Submissions and require You to sign agreements (such as a [Ifwe Contributor License Agreement](https://github.com/ifwe/open-source-handbook/blob/master/starter_box/CLA_Process.md) licensing Your rights in Your Submissions.
+The Projects are governed by their own terms regarding Submissions and require You to sign your Submissions with the [Developer's Certificate of Origin](https://github.com/ifwe/open-source-handbook/blob/master/starter_box/DCOO.md).
 In all such cases, and to the extent there is a conflict, the terms of those Projects and agreements take precedence over these Terms.

 ### Privacy.